datasciencecampus/parliai-public/README.md

 ## Installation

+This demo is tested on the Gemma (1st release) model.
+It assumes that [Ollama](https://www.ollama.com) has been installed locally and the required model has been downloaded before using ParliAI.
+This is very easy to do and versions are available for Mac OS, Windows and Linux.
+For further information on installation and model downloads, you might like to refer to the [Ollama GitHub page](https://github.com/ollama/ollama).

+Internally, we have tended to use the Vertex AI microservice in Google Cloud Platform (GCP) to access both the Gemini and Gemma family of Large Language Models.
+However, Ollama gives free access to Gemma and doesn't require others to have a GCP account and architecture.
+We hope to add the feature back to the public repo to support developers who already have GCP access.

-You are strongly recommended to install resources into a virtual environment.
+You are strongly recommended to install project resources into a virtual environment.
 Project setup can be achieved as follows:

 ``` bash
 $ git clone https://github.com/datasciencecampus/parliai-public.git